fredneedsausername/ServerPhone/README.md

 You can get and use these values with the respective methods that start with `get`, and terminate with the name of the pre-compiled String.

 ### Closing connections
-If the client or server wants to close the connection with the other, it sends a message to the other saying that it wants to close connection, it will then stop sending information, and the other will take this connection closing information and process it this way: it will send a message to say that all data has finished sending **TODO IMPLEMENT THIS THEN UPDATE THE TABLE IN THE STRUCTURE SUB-SECTION OF CUSTOM PROTOCOL TAKING THE DATA FROM fredver.ioutils.Message** and then will not send anything anymore, so that when all the data will be finished sending that will be the last message sent and it will be read by the one who wanted to close the connection, which will know the sending of the last data from both parts has been done, so it can finally close the connection.
-The other (not the one who started the connection termination, but the other one) will ***NOT*** close the connection before receiving that last message, so that it all ends gracefully.
+If the client or server wants to close the connection with the other, it sends a message with header title [`WANTS_TO_CLOSE_CONNECTION`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) to the other, it will then stop sending information **TODO POSSIBLE BUG, WHAT HAPPENS IF IT CONTINUES SENDING INFORMATION**, and the other will take this connection closing information and process it this way: it will send a message with header title [`WILL_SEND_NO_MORE_DATA`](ServerTelefono/src/fredver/ioutils/HeaderTitle.java) to say that all data has finished sending **TODO UPDATE THE TABLE IN THE STRUCTURE SUB-SECTION OF CUSTOM PROTOCOL TAKING THE DATA FROM fredver.ioutils.HeaderTitle** and then will not send anything anymore **TODO POTENTIAL BUG WHAT HAPPENS IF IT CONTINUES SENDING INFORMATION**, so that when all the data will be finished sending that will be the last message sent and it will be read by the one who wanted to close the connection, which will know the sending of the last data from both parts has been done, so it can finally close the connection.
+The other (not the one who started the connection termination, but the other one) will ***NOT*** close the connection before receiving that last message **TODO WHAT HAPPENS IF IT DOES, POTENTIAL BUG**, so that it all ends gracefully.

 <br>